gkichaev/PAINTOR_V3.0/README.md

 ## Functional Annotations
 We have compiled library of functional annotations that you may find useful.
 You can download it [here] (https://ucla.box.com/s/x47apvgv51au1rlmuat8m4zdjhcniv2d).
-This large compendium includes bed files for most of the Roadmap/ENCODE data as well as other regulatory and genic annotations.
+This large compendium includes .bed files for most of the Roadmap/ENCODE data as well as other regulatory and genic annotations.

-##